Terms of Reference

 8. To produce an annual report for presentation to the Board.
 To maintain sufficient records to provide an outline report on specific cases to brief the RSGB board and/or Ofcom should it be requested.

-- Through the appointment the post holder accepts the RSGB’s Ethos and follows the RSGB Code of Conduct.
+9. Through the appointment the post holder accepts and follows Nolan’s 7 principles of governance and the RSGB’s core Ethos values